getskua/skua/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b9b885cc-1a28-4640-be7e-d37b7b56703b/deploy-status)](https://app.netlify.com/sites/skua/deploys)

 ### A pythonic static site generator.
-A static site generator written in Python.
+Skua is a static site generator designed to allow for more flexibility and extensibility than classic static site generators.
 ### Documentation
 Skua's documentation is build using [MkDocs](https://mkdocs.org) and is hosted at [skua.netlify.com](https://skua.netlify.com).
 ### Command-line interface
 Skua can be used from the command line (still under development).
 It takes every template it finds and places an HTML template in the chosen output folder.
 ### Python scripting
 Skua can be imported and used to create Python scripts, which allows for greater flexibility and custom site generation pipelines.
+### Contributing
+All contributions and contributors are very much welcome!
+If you're interested in contributing you should look at 'boards' and 'wiki' tabs on our [Github page](https://github.com/teymour-aldridge/skua).
 ### Versioning
 Skua uses romantic versioning.
 * MAJOR: A conceptually major change with (possible) breaking changes.